voxpupuli/puppet-python/REFERENCE.md

 ### `python`

-Installs and manages python, python-dev, python-virtualenv and gunicorn.
+Installs and manages python, python-dev and gunicorn.

 #### Examples